 Charles Adams, the owner of the grocery store chain in Boston, became an avid hockey fan after watching the 1924 Stanley Cup.
 He was burning with a desire to bring his professional hockey team to Boston.
 Fortunately, Adams managed to convince the NHL officials to expand the League and accept a team from the United States.
 On November 1, 1924, the Boston Bruins joined the National Hockey League.
 The Canadian professional hockey player Art Ross was appointed as general manager and coach of the team.
-The Bruins’ owner, millionaire Charles Adams met him during the trip to Canada in search of players.
+The Bruins’ owner, millionaire Charles Adams met him during the trip to Canada searching for players.

 When it comes to a group of teams called the Original Six, likes and dislikes tend to fade into the background.
 The Boston Bruins is the third A-list hockey club after the Montreal Canadiens and Toronto Maple Leafs to maintain its NHL status.
 Their foundation marked a major turning point in the history of hockey in North America.
 Indeed, the League, which began play with teams in Ontario and Quebec, embarked on rapid expansion to the USA.

-Franchise owner Charles Adams set his heart on introducing yellow and brown color palette matching the colors of his grocery chain.
+Franchise owner Charles Adams set his heart on introducing a yellow and brown color palette matching the colors of his grocery chain.
 As for the team’s name, he wished it to signify the power and strength of “Boston.”
 Thus, Charles Adams made up his mind to hold a name-the-team contest.
-One of the fans of the newly-established team thought of the “Bears” nickname since it is perfectly related to “untamed animal embodied with size, strength, agility, ferocity and cunning, while also in the brown color category.”
+One of the newly-established team fans thought of the “Bears” nickname since it is perfectly related to “untamed animal embodied with size, strength, agility, ferocity and cunning, while also in the brown color category.”
 Adams admired this idea, yet he decided to name the team “Bruins,” the word identifying a bear originated from the medieval English fairy-tales and folklore.

 1924 – 1926